dkim286/Revocability-research-paper/README.md

 You kinda need Org-mode for this.

-Load up the `paper.org` file in Emacs and export it as pdf
+Load up the `paper.org` file in Emacs and export it as pdf.

+## Why did you put this on Github?

+dude my Syncthing volume is full lol gotta back this up somehow